msroot/docuGraphRAG.js/README.md

 docuGraphRAG.js is the successor of [docuRAG.js](https://github.com/msroot/docuRAG.js/), representing a significant architectural shift in how we handle document context and relationships:

-- Complex relationship patterns can be discovered and queried
+- Hybrid search combining vector, text, and graph-based approaches
-- Entity relationships are explicitly modeled and traversable
+- Entity extraction and relationship modeling
-- Multi-hop reasoning becomes possible through graph traversal
-- Better context preservation through relationship metadata
+- Efficient storage and retrieval using Neo4j
+- Streaming responses for real-time chat interactions
+- Configurable search strategies and weights

 ## Features 🌟